Automotive Industry Tensile Testing

 Force measurement testing looks for the maximum force value.
 This test often measures the amount of stress needed to cause deformation, the amount of deformation before fracturing, or the maximum stress the sample can withstand.
 For quality and safety reasons force measurement testing is commonly done in an engineering laboratory; However, with the increase in recognition, it’s been more common on production floors.

-Tensile testing can be performed with very basic measuring equipment such as a handheld force gauge, or with a high-end system equipped with software and ancillary instruments such as an extensometer.
+Tensile testing can be performed with very basic measuring equipment such as a handheld force gauge, or with a high-end system equipped with software and ancillary instruments.
 The force gauge measures the pull force applied to determine maximum force.
 The systems are able to test more precisely and use large volumes of data to generate more accurate measurements.
+To guarantee your products meet ISO and ASTM quality standards, your equipment must be measuring correctly, making routine calibration an absolute necessity.